tonai/react-per-form/doc/docs/api/04-useFormValid.md

 # `useFormValid`

-`useFormValid` return the form valid state from the form context.
+`useFormValid` return the form valid React state from the form context.

 ## Parameters